-The way anxiety affects your body can be upsetting, and in some cases highly unusual.
-It’s not uncommon to find that you experience symptoms that would otherwise be considered strange – symptoms that may increase your anxiety as you try to find an explanation for why they occur.
+The way anxiety affects your body can be upsetting, and in some cases it can feel very distressing.
+It’s not uncommon to experience symptoms that you might otherwise consider strange, symptoms that may actually lead to an increase in your anxiety as you try to determine why they occur.

-That’s what often happens to those that experience buzzing sensations.
-These buzzing sensations are usually physical, not auditory, although some people do hear the buzzing sounds.
-They're a strange symptom without a clear cause that can create significant distress in those that experience it.
+That’s what often happens to those who experience buzzing sensations.
+These sensations are usually physical, not auditory, but some people do hear buzzing sounds.
+They constitute a strange symptom without an obvious immediate cause, which can create significant distress in those who experience it.

 Understanding the Buzzing Feeling

 The buzzing sensation is hard for many to explain.
-What makes it more interesting is that it appears to occur even when no anxiety is present, which is uncommon for most anxiety symptoms.
-That’s one of the reasons that it’s so hard to diagnose and describe, since the buzzing itself doesn’t always occur at the peak of anxiety.
-Take my anxiety test to find out what other symptoms may be caused by anxiety.
+What makes it more interesting is that it appears to occur even when no clear anxiety is present.
+That’s one of the reasons why it’s so hard to describe and diagnose: the buzzing itself doesn’t always occur at the peak of anxiety.

-The most common way of experiencing the buzzing feeling is in to feel like your muscles, fingers, or legs are vibrating or shaking inside.
+The most common experience of the buzzing feeling entails feeling like your muscles, fingers, or legs are vibrating or shaking inside.
 It’s not the same thing as “nervous shaking.”
-Rather, it’s like your body acts like an electric toothbrush that turns on and vibrates in strange and unusual ways.
-For some the twitching is very fast.
+Rather, it’s like your body is acting like an electric toothbrush that goes on and vibrates in strange and unusual ways.
+For some, the twitching is very fast.
 For others, it’s a bit slower.

 Why Symptoms Occur When No Anxiety is Present

-One of the reasons this symptom causes so much distress is because it occurs without any clear anxiety present.
-Since most anxiety symptoms occur along with anxiety, this can create a feeling as though something else may be wrong.
-It commonly triggers many of the health anxieties that those with anxiety experience regularly.
+One of the reasons this symptom causes so much distress is that it can occur without any clear anxiety being present.
+Since most anxiety symptoms occur along with an emotional experience of anxiety, this can cause the feeling that something else is wrong with your body.
+It commonly triggers a large number of the health fears that many with anxiety experience regularly.

-But there are two issues that cause the buzzing feeling — and other unusual sensations that occur without anxiety — to happen when your anxiety dies down:
+Two issues cause the buzzing feeling — and other unusual sensations that occur in the absence of anxiety — to happen when your anxiety dies down:

-Don’t forget that anxiety also causes both worst case scenario thinking and a tendency to focus on feelings and sensations to such a strong degree that it actually increases the risk of experiencing those sensations.
-So in some cases you may be overly paying attention to your body and causing these sensations without you realizing it.
+Don’t forget that anxiety is associated with both worst-case-scenario thinking and the tendency to focus on feelings and sensations to such a strong degree that you become overly aware of and sensitive to them.
+In some cases, you may pay excessive attention to your body, making the sensations more intense without realizing it.

 Cause of Buzzing Sensations

 The strange thing about these buzzing sensations is that it’s not clear what causes them.
-Most likely it’s simply a different way of reacting to that "falling asleep" feeling that comes from anxiety and stress.
+Most likely, it’s simply a different way of reacting to that "falling asleep" feeling that comes from anxiety and stress.
 Anxiety and panic attacks cause issues that lead to tingling in the extremities, but not everyone experiences it the same way.
-Others experience more of a burning, while still others experience simple weakness.
+Others experience more of a burning sensation, while still others experience simple weakness.
 Buzzing may be another experience.

-It’s also possible that it’s simply a reaction of the tense muscle to the hormones of the body.
-Muscles respond directly to hormones and nerves, and if both hormones and nerves are firing incorrectly, it may be due to some reaction they're having to the chemicals around it.
+It’s also possible that it’s simply a reaction of the tense muscles to the hormones of the body.
+Muscles respond directly to hormones and nerves, and if both hormones and nerves behave incorrectly, it may be due to their reactions to the chemicals around them.

-It would be easier if there were research into the cause of buzzing, but unfortunately little to no research has been conducted.
-The key thing to realize is that many people appear to suffer from this type of condition — some to such a degree that they can hear the buzzing in their ears — and it's not unusual for you to experience this sensation yourself.
+It would be easier if there were research into the cause of buzzing, but unfortunately little to no research of this type has been conducted.
+The key thing to realize is that many people appear to suffer from this type of condition — some do so to such a degree that they can hear the buzzing in their ears — and it would not be unusual for you to experience this sensation yourself.

 Turning Off the Health Fears

 When you have anxiety, Googling your symptoms is one of the worst things you can do.
-You’ll find issues like buzzing — and many other types of disorders – to be caused by serious conditions like MS and ALS.
+You’ll find that issues like buzzing — and many other types of disorders — are caused by neurological conditions like MS and ALS.

-You should always see a doctor if you are honestly worried about your health.
-But rest assured that these conditions are very rare, and your doctor will have experience with those that have lived through these types of ailments.
+You should always see a doctor if you are worried about new or changing symptoms.
+But rest assured that these conditions are rare and your doctor is sure to have experience identifying them.
 You need to make sure that you are not contributing to your own anxiety by looking up all of your symptoms and convincing yourself you have the worst thing you can find.